AIdeveloper-oz/AutonomousDriving/FindingLaneLines-Note.md

 ###4.
 Future Work
 The framework used here is useful in simple situations.
 But when in more complex scenes such as occlusions, bent roads, snowy or rainy weather, there will be more noises which may lead to failure.
 I imagine the temporal infomation can help to reduce the noisy and overcome the occlusions to make the detection more smooth temporally.
 Besides, there are too many hyperparameters here, which limits the generation ability of the methods.

+I think there are several ways to improve the performance:

+1) **HSV Color Selection:**, HSV is insensitive to brightness, but it may cut the generalization of the methods to other videos.

+2) **Histogram Equalization:** use cv2.equalizeHist(img) before blurring.

+3) **Adaptive Strategy:** I apply a Adaptive Temporally Smooth strategy in the line paramether update, and many other strategy can be applied to make methods adaptive.

-I think the data-driven machine learning method or other adaptive can solve it.
-Recently, the semantic segmentation is a popular topic, which can be used to find lane lines in uncontrolled situations.
+4) **Data-driven Machine Learning:** recently, the semantic segmentation is a popular topic, which can be used to find lane lines in uncontrolled situations.

 ###5.
 Further reading: Improvement & Resources